 Commercial vs. Residential Real Estate Referral Fees

-Commercial transactions might not be your area of expertise, but rest assured that the expected realtor referral fee structure and standard amount is the same.
+Commercial transactions might not be your area of expertise, but rest assured that the expected real estate agent referral fee structure and standard amount is the same.

-Most realtors report a standard referral fee of 25% with the usual fluctuations and flexibility of between 20%-35%.
-Some realtors might skew their referral fee upward in certain circumstances — for example, if they have a very well qualified referral, such as a cash buyer, who is ready to commit immediately.
-Realtors might skew their referral fee downward if they are referring a novice investor who is simply exploring opportunities with a more remote possibility of immediate purchase.
+Most real estate agents report a standard referral fee of 25% with the usual fluctuations and flexibility of between 20%-35%.
+Some real estate agents might skew their referral fee upward in certain circumstances — for example, if they have a very well qualified referral, such as a cash buyer, who is ready to commit immediately.
+Real estate agents might skew their referral fee downward if they are referring a novice investor who is simply exploring opportunities with a more remote possibility of immediate purchase.

 Relocation Companies & Real Estate Referral Fees

-Relocation companies can provide a wonderful service to the corporations they work with, but the real estate referral fees they charge to those most essential to ensuring a smooth process are often well above what realtor to realtor referrals typically command.
+Relocation companies can provide a wonderful service to the corporations they work with, but the real estate referral fees they charge to those most essential to ensuring a smooth process are often well above what real estate agent to real estate agent referrals typically command.